baidu/DuReader/paddle/UPDATES.md

-# The notes on the updates of Paddle baseline
+# The notes on the updates of PaddlePaddle baseline

 ## Updates